rasa-customers/rasa-ws-msg-uc01-help-desk/README.md

 You'll find one test didn't work.
 Why?
 How can you fix it?

 ## Launch this agent in Hello Rasa
-- [ ] Create a new flow which handles a another type of IT issue.
+- [ ] Create a new flow which handles another type of IT issue.

 [![Launch on Hello Rasa](https://hello.rasa.com/launch.svg)](https://hello.rasa.com/go?repo=rrasa-customers/rasa-ws-msg-uc01-help-desk)